You are on: darsys.com

 their official website for a complete list of available walks.

-- The changing of the guard (St James's Park or Victoria) is
+- The changing of the guard (Green Park,

 very popular, but I don't know why to be honest.
-I guess it's the history.
+I guess it's the

 - Portabello Road (Notting Hill Gate).